petikvx/petikvx.github.io/_posts/2023-12-30-phobos-ransomware.md

 This function changes the computer's wallpaper.
 It takes a base64-encoded image, converts it into a JPEG file, and sets it as the new wallpaper.

 ![wallpaper](/images/phobos/phobos-08.png)

+### Conclusion

+Phobos Ransomware is an advanced malware that encrypts user files, demanding a Bitcoin ransom for recovery.
+It employs a range of techniques for spreading, encryption, and system manipulation, targeting a wide variety of file types and taking measures to ensure its persistence and evasion.